CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Available Sizes

-The main disadvantage of the Nytron helmet is the sizing.
-The helmet is not suitable for people with small head circumferences.
+The main drawback of the Nytron helmet is its sizing, which may not be suitable for people with small head circumferences.

-The Rudy Project Nytron is used by Team Bahrain Victorious in the 2022 season.
+The Nytron helmet was used by Team Bahrain Victorious during the 2022 and 2023 cycling seasons.

 MET Manta MIPS